EngineerAditya/ContentCreator-AWS-Hack2Skill/README.md

 # ContentCreator-AWS-Hack2Skill
-This is the repo that holds OnlyPAANs team's solution for the AWS hack2skill challenge
+This is the repo that holds ZeroClick team's solution for the AWS hack2skill challenge